albertattard/java-boot-camp/02 - Data Types.md

 ### Autoboxing is an easy target for NullPointerException

-**⚠️ THE FOLLOWING EXAMPLE COMPILES BUT PRODUCES A NULLPOINTEREXCEPTION!!**
+**⚠️ THE FOLLOWING EXAMPLE COMPILES BUT PRODUCES A NullPointerException!!**

 ```java
 package demo;